Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Introduction

 In particular, $H^{\bullet}(\bar \fh, \Z)$ is generated by its degree $2$ component. \end{theorem}

 We discuss the genesis of this paper, and its relation to other papers in the literature.
 We established most of the results of this paper without being aware of the notion of matroid Schubert variety from \cite{AB} and \cite{BHMPWI}, but have incorporated results from this literature where it is useful to streamline the exposition.
-In particular, we use results from \cite{AB} in an essential way to prove normality of $\bar \fh.$ However, because our interest is focused on Lie theoretic aspects of $\bar \fh,$ the relation of $\bar \fh$ to $\bar H,$ and potential applications to the geometry of the resulting compactification of $\fgd,$ we generally have not emphasized perspectives from matroid Schubert varieties.
+In particular, we use results from \cite{AB} in an essential way to prove normality of $\bar \fh.$ Since our interest is focused on Lie theoretic aspects of $\bar \fh,$ the relation of $\bar \fh$ to $\bar H,$ and potential applications to the geometry of the resulting compactification of $\fgd,$ we generally have not emphasized perspectives from matroid Schubert varieties.
 However, the stratification we describe for $\bar \fh$, which we define using root subsystems, may also be described as a standard stratification for matroid Schubert varieties, and, as stated above, Theorem \ref{m7} is a special case of the main result of \cite{HW}, although our proof is much simpler.
-We also note that there is an open affine subvariety of $\bar \fh$ which meets all strata, and which is an example of the \textit{reciprocal varieties} introduced by Proudfoot and Speyer \cite{PS}.
-In an earlier draft, we were unaware of the computations in \cite{OT}, and we are grateful to Matt Douglass for informing us of these computations and of the connection between good root subsystems and parabolic root systems.
-As a result, we previously developed a variant of the work of Borel and de Siebenthal from \cite{BDS} in order to count good root subsystems, and this earlier draft included a lengthy study of the combinatorics of $k$-step good root subsystems in order to compute the Betti numbers for $\bar \fh.$ In view of \cite{OT}, we have omitted most of this combinatorics, but have retained some of our conclusions, and have included our variant of the work of Borel and de Siebenthal in an appendix.
+We also note that there is an open affine subvariety of $\bar \fh$ which meets all singular strata, and which is an example of the \textit{reciprocal varieties} introduced by Proudfoot and Speyer \cite{PS}.
+In an earlier draft, we were unaware of the computations in \cite{OS1} and \cite{OT}, and we are grateful to the referee and Matt Douglass for informing us of these computations and of the connection between $k$-step good root subsystems and parabolic root systems.
+As a result, we previously developed a variant of the work of Borel and de Siebenthal from \cite{BDS} in order to count good root subsystems, and this earlier draft included a lengthy study of the combinatorics of $k$-step good root subsystems in order to compute the Betti numbers for $\bar \fh.$ In view of \cite{OT}, we have omitted this combinatorics, along with our variant of the work of Borel and de Siebenthal.

 Due to the analogy with $\bar H,$ we view our results showing that $\bar \fh$ is normal and has finitely many $\fh$-orbits as indicating that $\bar \fh$ should be regarded as an additive toric variety.
 To develop this theory, it would be desirable if each additive toric variety is uniquely determined by a set of combinatorial data such that the combinatorial data determining $\bar \fh$ is the Coxeter arrangement.
 See Colin Crowley's paper \cite{Cro} for general results about additive toric varieties.
 Forthcoming related work by the second author, Ana Balibanu, and Crowley constructs a flat degeneration such that the generic fiber is the toric variety associated to a rational central essential hyperplane arrangement and the special fiber is a non-reduced union of matroid Schubert varieties.
 In this context, $\bar \fh$ is a component of the special fiber for the family with generic fiber $\bar H$, and this family is expected to be a subfamily of the degeneration of $\cl (\fg\oplus\fg)$ to $\cl.$ In further related work, we note that the paper \cite{IKLPR} gives a combinatorial construction of the real locus of $\bar \fh$ as a permutohedron modulo parallel faces for the Cartan subalgebra of a general complex semisimple $\fg.$ In forthcoming work of the second author with Leo Jiang, the authors give an analogous construction for any matroid Schubert variety of a central essential real hyperplane arrangement.